A robust regression approach to synthetic control with interference: Introduction

 \section{Introduction}

-In comparative case studies, researchers evaluate the effects of events or policy interventions by comparing the evolution of outcomes of aggregate units, such as organizations, universities, or geographic areas like countries.
-However, the heterogeneity of aggregate units and the presence of unobserved confounding make it difficult to draw valid comparisons.
-The synthetic control method\citep{abadie2003economic,abadie2010synthetic} addresses these issues by comparing the treated unit with a carefully constructed synthetic control unit, which is a weighted average of a pool of comparable units, referred to as the ``donor pool".
-The weights are calculated in such a way that the synthetic control unit mirrors the treated unit in terms of certain characteristics including pre-intervention outcomes and covariates.
-In post-intervention periods, the outcome of the synthetic control unit serves as an estimate of the counterfactual outcome for the treated unit, i.e., the potential outcome had the treated unit not been treated.
-Then the causal effects on the treated unit in post-intervention periods are estimated with the difference between the observed outcome of the treated unit and the synthetic control outcome.
-The synthetic control method has been justified to control for unmeasured confounding more flexibly and has been recognized as ``arguably the most important innovation in the policy evaluation literature in the last 15 years" \citep{athey2017state}.
-Recent developments of synthetic control methods, to name a few, include extensions of the weighting-based method \citep{ben2021augmented,abadie2021penalized}, model-based and matrix completion methods \citep{agarwal2021pcr,athey2021matrix,xu2017generalized}, modifications and generalizations \citep{xu2017generalized,kellogg2021combining,ben2022synthetic}, time-series analysis \citep{ferman2021properties,masini2021counterfactual}, and statistical inference methods \citep{cattaneo2021prediction,chernozhukov2021exact,shaikh2021randomization,viviano2023synthetic}.
-Most of these previous methods have implicitly assumed that the intervention on the treated unit does not have effects on the control units in the donor pool, i.e., no interference.
-The no interference assumption is pervasive in causal inference problems, known as part of the stable unit treatment value assumption (SUTVA) introduced by \cite{rubin1980randomization}.
-However, in certain comparative case studies, interference may arise, particularly when local mega-events or policies are influential on broader regions far beyond the target unit.
-For example, the tobacco control program implemented in California in 1988, previously analyzed by \citet{abadie2010synthetic}, could also influence cigarette consumption in other states due to potential policy spread or cigarette smuggling.
-Another motivating example is about the announcement of the relocation of the US embassy to Jerusalem.
-This event may impact the entire region of the Middle East and therefore affect the number of conflicts in other relevant countries than solely Israel-Palestine.
+Comparative case studies evaluate the effects of policy interventions by comparing outcomes across aggregate units such as organizations and geographic areas.
+However, heterogeneity across units and unobserved confounding hinder valid comparisons.
+The synthetic control method \citep{abadie2003economic,abadie2010synthetic} addresses these challenges by constructing a weighted average of a set of comparable units (the ``donor pool") that matches the treated unit’s pre-intervention outcomes and yields estimates of its post-intervention counterfactuals.
+Policy effects are then obtained from post-intervention differences between the treated unit and its synthetic control.
+Recent developments have expanded the method to augmented and penalized weighting \citep{ben2021augmented,abadie2021penalized}, model-based and matrix completion approaches \citep{agarwal2021pcr,athey2021matrix,xu2017generalized}, and improved inference procedures \citep{cattaneo2021prediction,chernozhukov2021exact}.
+Despite these advances, most existing methods implicitly assume that the intervention on the treated unit does not affect control units—the no-interference assumption.
+This assumption is pervasive in causal inference as part of the stable unit treatment value assumption (SUTVA) \citep{rubin1980randomization}, but it can be untenable in comparative case studies.
+For instance, the announcement of the relocation of the U.S. embassy from Tel Aviv to Jerusalem may influence conflict dynamics throughout the Middle East, not only in Israel–Palestine.
+Similarly, Beijing’s air pollution control policy is implemented in core urban areas, but may spread the PM$_{2.5}$ reduction effects to suburban areas through the meteorological system.